qnzhou/slot_map/README.md

   assert(tag == 13);
 ```

-Here is how internal key structure is look like
+Here is how a key structure looks like internally

 64-bit key type